Laizeu/Mobile-Development-Application-MindJar.v2/README.md

 # MindJar

 MindJar is an Android mental wellness journaling app that helps users log emotions, reflect on their thoughts, and access mental health resources.
-Users can record how they're feeling, browse their journal history, view motivational images, watch curated wellness videos, and reach out to crisis hotlines — all with offline support.
+Users can record how they're feeling, browse their journal history, view motivational images, watch curated wellness videos, and reach out to crisis hotlines.

 ---